mxro/maxrohde-web/content/Drafts/Redefining Life Mastery Mastery of Attention.md

 ## Unpacking Attention

 Attention, in its simplest form, can be perceived as a [spotlight under our conscious control](https://www.worklifemindfulness.com/post/whats-the-difference-between-attention-and-awareness).
 We can direct our attention to specific stimuli or objects.
-Kahneman's System 2 of thinking from his acclaimed work '[Thinking, Fast and Slow](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow)', characterised as slow, effortful, infrequent, logical, calculating, and conscious, can be considered a model for this concept.
-This implies that our attention, despite its limitations in terms of coverage, can be governed by us.
+Kahneman's System 2 of thinking from his acclaimed work '[Thinking, Fast and Slow](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow)', characterised as _slow_, _effortful_, _infrequent_, _logical_, _calculating_, and _conscious_, can be considered a model for this concept.
+Thus, our attention can be consciously directed by us.

 ## The Reach of Awareness

 Contrarily, awareness possesses an extensive reach.
 We possess the ability to be aware of multiple phenomena concurrently on both conscious and subconscious levels.
-This aligns with Kahneman's System 1 of thinking, described as fast, automatic, frequent, emotional, stereotypic, and unconscious.
+This aligns with Kahneman's System 1 of thinking, described as _fast_, _automatic_, _frequent_, _emotional_, _stereotypic_, and _unconscious_.
 Although much more potent and broad-ranging than our attention, our control over our awareness is relatively limited.

 ## Decoding Mindfulness

 The term 'mindfulness' is often thrown about rather loosely.
 It appears that the complexity inherent within this term leads to frequent misunderstandings.
-Mindfulness is an intricate melding of attention and awareness.
+To me, mindfulness is an intricate melding of attention and awareness.

 Essentially, mindfulness meditation operates on two levels.
 Initially, we narrow our attention onto a specific element, such as our breath or a specific mantra.
 The then we broaden our awareness of introspective thoughts or external stimuli (see [Measuring mindfulness](https://psycnet.apa.org/record/2010-17639-025) by Van Dam et. al.).

 Thus, meaningful mastery is not solely over attention or awareness.
 It involves conquering both and understanding how to switch between them as needed.

 In conclusion, despite my newfound understanding, I am yet to decide on any revisions to my original framework.
-While _attention_ offers more concrete guidance than _thought_, exploiting the dual systems of thinking as highlighted by Kahneman may hold the path to true mastery.
+While _attention_ offers more concrete guidance than _thought_, exploiting the dual systems of 'thinking' as highlighted by Kahneman may hold the path to true mastery.